 Section B. Family Leave.
-Upon request, a family leave of absence without pay shall be granted to care for any member of the faculty member's immediate family as defined in the Family and Medical Leave Act and including a faculty member's domestic partner.
+Upon request, a family leave of absence without pay shall be granted to care for any of the following: i) member of the faculty member's immediate family as defined in Article 5, Section A, Subd.
+21; or ii) an individual who has a personal relationship with the faculty member that created an expectation and reliance that the faculty member care for the individual as family, whether or not the employee and the individual reside together.
 The leave shall commence on the date requested by the faculty member, and shall continue for a period of up to one academic year or nine-month appointment.
 Family leave may be extended for an additional academic year/nine-month appointment upon application to and approval by the Administration.
 Faculty members on family leave shall continue to accrue seniority.